 - If the cloth is wool or silk, go for professional dry cleaning.

 - Otherwise, gently scrape off the extra lipstick.
-Keep thick paper towel on a table.
+Keep a thick paper towel on a table.
 Put the cloth on the paper towel, stain facing down.

 Removing grease and oil stains: